 Joint replacements are usually very reliable procedures, and remain one of the fastest growing areas of orthopaedics.
 The number of hip replacements alone is predicted to jump 175% by 2030, and total knee replacements five times that number.

-Today’s implants are designed to last many years, but at some point in the future – typically 15 to 20 years – your prosthetic will break or wear out.
+Today’s implants are designed to last up to 30 years, but at some point in the future your prosthetic may break or wear out.
 If you’re overweight or engage in high-impact activities such as running or court sports, the device may fail sooner.

 Common issues include: